Ashley Battle: College

-Battle's number 1 choice for college was Stanford University.
+Battle's first choice for college was Stanford University.
 Stanford wanted Battle to come for her visit in the spring of her senior year in high school.
-However, Battle wanted to make a decision and sign her commitment letter during the early signing period in the fall of her senior year so that meant Stanford was not an option.
-She narrowed her choices to Duke University, Pennsylvania State University, University of Connecticut.
-Battle's mom preferred Duke as basketball was on the rise, the education was great, and it was within driving distance from Pittsburgh.
+However, Battle wanted to make a decision and sign her commitment letter during the early signing period in the fall of her senior year which meant Stanford was not an option.
+She narrowed her choices to Duke University, Pennsylvania State University, and University of Connecticut.
+Battle's mom preferred Duke, as basketball was on the rise, the education was great, and it was within driving distance from Pittsburgh.
 Battle had a tough time deciding between UConn and Duke.
 Her AAU friends Maria Conlon and Diana Taurasi had already committed to UConn so she decided to follow them there.
 Battle's freshman year at UConn started great.
 She consistently got playing time until she injured her elbow in a game against Miami.
-Since it was only the fifth game of the season she was granted a red-shirt.
-In 2002 the Huskies went undefeated and won the National Championship.
-They would go on to also win the 2003 and 2004 Championships.
+Since it was only the fifth game of the season, she was granted a red-shirt.
+In 2002 the Huskies went undefeated and won the national championship.
+They would go on to also win the 2003 and 2004 championships.
 During the 2003 season, Battle earned the Big East Defensive Player of the Year award.
 She graduated from UConn with a bachelor's degree in Marketing and Economics.